usds/us-forms-system/docs/getting-started/tools-for-getting-started-with-the-us-forms-system.md

 ### Node.js and npm

 Node.js is a JavaScript runtime environment that allows you to execute complete JavaScript programs.
 When you install Node.js, it automatically installs a package manager called npm.
-You need both Node.js and npm to develop using the US Forms System.
+You need both Node.js (minimum version 8.0.0) and npm to develop using the US Forms System.
 For more information, including installation instructions, see the [Node.js website](https://nodejs.org).

 ### React